robertbraeutigam/scan/README.md

 The Message Id identifies this message and all frames it consists of.
 Message Ids should be re-used to be able to keep the Id low and in one byte.
-All values for which a Last Frame has been sent should be considered re-usable.
+All values for which a Last Frame has been sent must be considered re-usable.

 #### Frame type: 05 (Application Message Last Frame)